 Meet the local parents who are here to help plan your family vacation.

-I love exploring with my husband and 4 little kids (ages 7 years down to 8 months).
-We love adventuring at home in the SF Bay Area as well as on our travels.
-We’ve traveled extensively through the US (we especially love road tripping through national parks!) and abroad, and are currently preparing for two months in Europe this summer.
-We feel passionately about exploring to learn and broaden our minds, and we hope to help you do the same!Book this Guide
+I love exploring with my husband and 4 little kids.
+We love adventuring at home in San Francisco and around the world.
+We especially love road tripping through national parks and traveling abroad.
+We currently preparing for two months in Europe this summer.
+We feel passionately about exploring to learn and broaden our minds.
+We hope to help you do the same!Plan a Trip

 What to know before you travel to San Francisco with Kids